-Internet Store offers to ship to the United States, including Illinois, and, on information and belief, each Defendant has offered to sell, or has already sold, Infringing Products therein.

-- 28. In committing these acts, Defendants have, among other things, willfully and in bad faith, committed the following, all of which have and will continue to cause irreparable harm to infringed upon and copied the Copyrights; created, manufactured, sold, and/or offered to sell Infringing Products and/or products which infringe upon the Copyrights; used the intellectual property in an unauthorized manner in order to sell, advertise, describe, mislead, deceive, and trade upon the Copyrights; and unfairly and unjustly profited from such activities at the expenses of - 29.
+- 29. Defendants, without any authorization or license, have knowingly and willfully infringed the Copyrights in connection with the advertisement, distribution, offering for sale, and sale of illegal, and infringing products into the United States and Illinois.
+Each Defendant Internet Store offers to ship to the United States, including Illinois, and, on information and belief, each Defendant has offered to sell, or has already sold, Infringing Products therein. - 30.
+In committing these acts, Defendants have, among other things, willfully and in bad faith, committed the following, all of which have and will continue to cause irreparable harm to Copyrights: infringed upon and copied the Copyrights; created, manufactured, sold, and/or offered to sell Infringing Products and/or products which infringe upon the Intellectual Property; used the IP in an unauthorized manner in order to sell, advertise, describe, mislead, deceive, and trade upon the Copyrights; engaged in unfair competition; and unfairly and unjustly profited from such activities at the expenses of - 31.
 Plaintiff does not yet know the full extent and identity of the channels through which Defendants source and sell the Infringing Products.
 Defendants directed, supervised, and/or controlled activity infringing on Plaintiff's Copyrights and the sale of Infringing Products.

-Defendants have a direct financial interest in, and gain a direct financial benefit from, infringing activity and realize profits from the sale of Infringing Products. - 30.
-By engaging in the illegal conduct outlined herein, in addition to directly organizing and effectuating such infringing activities, each Defendant also induced, caused, and materially contributed to infringing conduct by others, including the other Defendants.
-There is a causal relationship between the infringing activity and the financial benefit reaped by Defendants. - 31.
+Defendants have a direct financial interest in, and gain a direct financial benefit from, infringing activity and realize profits from the sale of Infringing Products.

+- 32. By engaging in the illegal conduct outlined herein, in addition to directly organizing and effectuating such infringing activities, each Defendant also induced, caused, and materially contributed to infringing conduct by others, including the other Defendants.
+There is a causal relationship between the infringing activity and the financial benefit reaped by Defendants. - 33.
 Unless enjoined, Defendants will continue to cause irreparable harm to